TradeIdeasPhilip/compress/README.md

 And the results show.

 When I first started tweaking the control data, I was still using Huffman trees.
-That was a lot more work as I tried to do add all types of smarts.
+That was a lot more work as I tried to add all types of smarts.
 And the Huffman tree would only take that so far as it's not very precise.
-With rANS I don't have to treat the control logic as a special thing. rANS works really well with a 1% chance of this, and a 33% chance of that...
+With rANS I don't have to treat the control logic as a special thing. rANS works really well with a 1% chance of this, a 33% chance of that, and ...

 ### Memory Hog
 The worst part of this program is that it uses so much memory.